imaantaheri/labeled_traffic_data/README.md

 # Traffic Anoamly Detection with TP-FDS
 This repository contains traffic data with anomalies being labeled by 20 different experts using TP-FDS.
-A Python code is also included that applies Fast-ABOD to traffic data benefiting from the TP-FDS.
+A Python code with relvant explanatins are also included that applies Fast-ABOD to traffic data benefiting from the TP-FDS.
 Other anomaly detection methods also can be imbeded in this code for comparison purposes (benefiting from the PyOD library).

 ## Data Description